 The Unemployment Insurance (UI) program is designed to provide benefits to individuals out of work and is administered at the state level, but benefits are funded by both state and federal monies.
-The American Recovery and Reinvestment Act of 2009 provided additional funding for benefits for the Extended Benefits (EB), Emergency Unemployment Compensation (EUC), and Federal Additional Compensation (FAC) programs.
+The American Recovery and Reinvestment Act of 2009 (Recovery Act) provided additional funding for benefits for the Extended Benefits (EB), Emergency Unemployment Compensation (EUC), and Federal Additional Compensation (FAC) programs.

-The audit covered Pennsylvania's efforts to detect, reduce, recover, and report UI improper payments from the inception of the Recovery Act through December 2012.
-The state paid \$13.6 billion in EB, EUC, and FAC benefits, in addition to \$14.1 billion in statefunded UI benefits during that period.
+The audit covered California's efforts to detect, reduce, recover, and report UI improper payments from the inception of the Recovery Act in February 2009 through December 2012.
+The state paid \$40.5 billion in EB, EUC, and FAC benefits, in addition to \$31.2 billion in statefunded UI benefits during that period.